Gas stations report shortages as pipeline shutdown drags on

 The Colonial Pipeline carries jet fuel as well.
 American Airlines rerouted two long-haul flights from Charlotte, North Carolina, because of possible shortages.
 Passengers flying to Honolulu will have to change planes in Dallas, and those heading to London will stop in Boston to refuel.

+Southwest and United flights carried extra fuel on flights to Nashville, Tennessee, Baltimore and some other airports in case jet fuel was unavailable at those airports.
+Normally airlines load only enough fuel for a single flight, because topping off adds to the plane’s weight and hurts mileage.
+Most planes can carry enough fuel for a round trip, but the extra fuel burn costs money.

 Bussewitz reported from New York and Caina Calvan reported from Tallahassee.
-Associated writers Aamer Madhani, Eric Tucker and Matthew Daly in Washington, Alan Suderman in Richmond, Virginia, Frank Bajak in Boston and Michelle Chapman in New Jersey contributed to this report.
+Associated writers Aamer Madhani in Washington, Michelle Chapman in New Jersey and David Koenig in Dallas contributed to this report.

 Credit: Matt Rourke